-As home retrofit specialists, Cosy Homes Oxfordshire can guide you through the process of achieving a better EPC rating for your home through our ‘Whole House Plan’ and ‘Whole House Retrofit’ service.
-We can also help you with other installations around your home from insulation to heating and renewable energy systems.
+As eco retrofit specialists, Cosy Homes Oxfordshire can guide you through the process of achieving a better EPC rating for your home through our ‘Whole House Plan’ and ‘Whole House Retrofit’ service.
+We can also help you with other simpler installations around your home from insulation to heating and renewable energy systems.
 Register your home with us today to find out how.

 As the UK gears up to respond to the climate emergency, you too can make greener choices.
 If you are planning on any home improvement works, get in touch with your financial advisor to learn more about how you can finance your home retrofit either with a green mortgage or other financial products that best suit you.
 And always shop around for the best deal.